Oct. 5- Mansilla de Los Mulas: 17 miles, five hours

 León is known as one of the loveliest cities in Spain.
 This lively ancient city is known for its 13th century Gothic Cathedral and its tapas scene (buy a small beer, enjoy free tapas, then move on).
 We are excited to be here for the Fiesta de San Frolián, the city’s patron Saint.
 There is a medieval market with vendors in costume, processions and dancing.

-We find a lovely restaurant for dinner and are the only ones there when they open at 8:30pm, but when we leave at 10pm, the place is packed.
-Spaniards start work late, take a siesta for a couple hours in the middle of the day, return to work and then continue with their evening.
-Everyone stays up late, even on a “school night”.
+We find a lovely restaurant for dinner.
+We are the only ones there when they open at 8:30 p.m., but when we leave at 10 p.m., the place is packed.
+Spaniards start work late, take a siesta for a couple of hours in the middle of the day, return to work and then continue with their evening.
+Everyone stays up late, even on a “school night.”

 Oct.
 7- León: Rest Day!

 We start our day at the Cathedral (pictured above).
 To me, this is more impressive than the Burgos Cathedral.
 Headsets explain every detail: the building was built in the 13th century over Roman baths.
-The poor quality stone left the building unstable.
-In the late 19th century, a massive renovation began that took fifty years!
+The poor quality of the stone left the building unstable.
+In the late 19th century, a massive renovation began that took 50 years!

-We visit the Convento de San Marcos, the sumptuous Parador that was featured in the movie “The Way”.
+We visit the Convento de San Marcos, the sumptuous parador that was featured in the movie “The Way.”
 We read all about the building’s history, as we visit the Cloisters.
-The Parador was once a monestery, a prison and a horse farm.
+The parador was once a monastery, a prison and a horse farm.
 It was in such disrepair that it was slated to be torn down, if not for the Leòn residents.

-It was an easy day today; walked through city streets and an industrial area.
+It was an easy day.
+We walked through city streets and an industrial area.

-Meson Albergue Tio Pepe has recently been renovated (love the wood smell), but we soon realize that that there is no insulation between the ceiling and the floor, so every time they move above us, the floor screeches like a haunted house!
+Meson Albergue Tio Pepe has recently been renovated (love the wood smell), but we soon realize that that there is no insulation between the ceiling and the floor, so every time there is movement above us, the floor screeches like a haunted house!

-We think there is not much going on, until we’re told of a museum run by a local old man.
+We think there is not much going on, until we’re told of a museum run by a local older gentleman.
 He lives in an old wooden structure and every corner houses a collection: telephones, farm implements, shells, etc. which he proudly displays so neatly.

-Then, a young Pilgrim Priest tells us he will be saying Mass at the local church at 6pm.
-It’s a very special, personal Mass dedicated to the Pilgrims.
+Then, a young pilgrim priest tells us that he will be saying Mass at the local church at 6 p.m. and invites us all to attend.
+The Mass is dedicated to the pilgrims and it’s a very special experience.